MikeWise2718/markdowndocs/ros2/ros2.md

 - Didn't try Rviz, but it could work
 - Tried to compile moveit but failed to find many components like `angles`, `geometric_shapes`, etc.
 - Boost?

+## Ros2 on WSL
+- Seems I have humble hawkbill installed already
+- can see what I have done before with `history`
+- `source /opt/ros/humble/setup.bash`
+- `ros2 run rviz2 rviz2`